Billionaire Boys Club (clothing retailer)

-Billionaire Boys Club (BBC) is a streetwear label founded by Pharrell Williams and Nigo in 2003.
-Its sublabels include Ice Cream, Bee Line, and Billionaire Girls Club.
+Billionaire Boys Club (BBC) is an American fashion label based in New York City founded by Pharrell Williams and Nigo in 2003.
+Its sublabels include Ice Cream, Bee Line and Billionaire Girls Club.

 History

 In 2003, singer Pharrell Williams and his manager Rob Walker partnered with fashion designer and A Bathing Ape creator Nigo, and Japanese graphic designer, Sk8thing to create Billionaire Boys Club.
 The brand is credited with helping popularize streetwear's visibility in high fashion.

-BBC debuted in Williams' 2003 "Frontin'" music video.
+Billionaire Boys Club debuted in Williams' 2003 "Frontin'" music video.
 In 2004, Ice Cream, originally a subsidiary of Billionaire Boys Club, unveiled its skate-centric footwear line, licensed by Reebok.
 Ice Cream graphics feature all-over print motifs of beepers, dollar signs and diamonds.
 A year later, Billionaire Boys Club branched out from its online origin, setting up a store in Tokyo, Japan and later expanding to New York and London.

 In August 2011 rapper Jay-Z, a frequent collaborator of Williams, partnered with the Billionaire Boys Club line.
 Later the rapper, through a joint venture with Iconix, invested in the brand.
 The following year BBC recorded high $25 million to $30 million in volume, up from $12 million.
 Williams reacquired Iconix's stake in the business in 2017.

-BBC has several sublabels, including Billionaire Girls Club for the female consumer and Bee Line, a collaboration with Mark McNairy.
+BBC has several sublabels, including Billionaire Girls Club for women and Bee Line, a collaboration with Mark McNairy.

+In 2023, the brand opened a store in Paris, in a boutique styled like a retro American diner.

 Locations

-Billionaire Boys Club has a US flagship store in SoHo, New York City, a European flagship store in Soho, London, and a store in Tokyo, Japan.
+Billionaire Boys Club has a US flagship store in SoHo, New York City, a European flagship store in Soho, London has now permanently closed, and a store in Tokyo, Japan.
 Several stores that retail Billionaire Boys Club and Ice Cream clothing exist across North America, Europe, Asia and the Middle East.